NCNM is globally recognized

 NCNM programs are expanding

-NCNM currently offers a Doctorate in Naturopathic Medicine, a Master of Science in Oriental Medicine, a Master of Acupuncture, and a Master of Science in Integrative Medicine Research; as well as numerous certificate programs.
+NCNM currently offers a Doctorate in Naturopathic Medicine, a Master of Science in Oriental Medicine, a Master of Acupuncture, a Master of Science in Nutrition and a Master of Science in Integrative Medicine Research; as well as numerous certificate programs.
 We also have a nationally certified graduate medical education program providing residencies for naturopathic physicians.
 The feasibility of additional advanced-degree programs is presently being studied.

 NCNM meets or exceeds all pertinent regulatory standards